Misdiagnosis Lawyers in Memphis

 ABC News reported that cancer misdiagnosis is not uncommon.

-Doctors can also harm patients when they fail to evaluate the progression of the cancer correctly.
+Doctors can also harm patients when they fail to evaluate the progression of cancer correctly.
 The reason why that is the treatment for a particular type of cancer may be different for different stages of development.
 For instance, if a doctor diagnoses a Stage III prostate cancer as a Stage I cancer without getting a pathologist’s report, the patient will not get the kind of treatment they need, which in turn can mean a significantly worse long-term prognosis and, ultimately, wrongful death.

 Whether you come to see us in Memphis or we travel to meet with you in your home or at the hospital, the consultation is free — no strings attached.
 We have another office located in Olive Branch, Mississippi.
 Our phones are answered 24 hours a day.